-Prior to attending the final 'oral' examination with a state regulatory body such as NSW Maritime, Maritime Safety Queensland or Marine Safety Victoria candidates will need to present evidence of boating experience.
+Prior to attending the final 'assessment' with a state regulatory body such as NSW Maritime, Maritime Safety Queensland or Marine Safety Victoria candidates will need to present evidence of boating experience.
 This CAN include recreational and yachting boat experience and will be assessed on an individual basis depending on where the experience was obtained and on what size of vessel.
-Sea Service should be recorded on AMSA Form 771.
-Please call us for more information or to obtain a copy.
+Sea Service should be recorded on AMSA Form 771 Record of Sea Service.

 Recognition of Prior Learning (RPL)

 If you have prior commercial boating experience or certificates/qualifications you may be eligible for a reduction in costs and/or training.
 To download an application form please Click Here or

 Complete our Skills Recognition Form.
 To download the form please Click Here